 The PYP position is that, in order to conduct purposeful inquiry and in order to be well prepared for lifelong learning, students need to master a range of skills beyond those normally referred to as basic.
-These skills are relevant to all the subject areas as they support the complexities in the lives of the students.
+These skills are relevant to all subject areas as they support the complexities in the lives of the students.
 These skills are valuable, not only in the units of inquiry, but also for any teaching and learning that goes on within the classroom, and in life outside the school.
 Referred to as the IB Approaches to Learning (ATLs), these five skills are how students learn how to learn.

-Listening, speaking, reading, writing, viewing, presenting, and non-verbal communication are all components of Communication Skills.
+Exchanging information, literacy skills, and information technology are all components of Communication Skills.

 Lastly, Research Skills are used to approach learning in all areas of the school.
 Students apply information-literacy skills, media literacy skills, and practice the ethical use of media and information.
 At the end of this process, students present research findings effectively and appropriately.